Northern Ireland reports 86% increase in learners despite LOCKDOWN

 “Some learners can find it difficult to get insurance and when they do it can be expensive as insurers deem their lack of experience as high risk, but there are lots of things learners can do nowadays to help them get a competitive price, such as choosing telematics insurance which monitors their driving, choosing a car with a smaller engine size and shopping around for the best deals by using a price comparison site such as ours.”

-Join Granite Breakdown cover today for just £30 per year.
+Join Granite Breakdown cover today.
 We offer one level of cover so we have you covered for any situation that arises across Northern Ireland and the Republic of Ireland.

 See tables below of Learner statistics across Northern Ireland.